jfrerich/plugin-release-process/happy-path.md

 _**Yes**_.
 This is useful for triage and allowing the user to chose any number of options including bumping, adding to marketplace and bundling a plugin with a Mattermost release.

 3. **Can WorkFlow receive incoming webhooks from Github?**
-_**No really**_**.**  However, an alternative is to use `matterbuild` to monitor GitHub status and post in a channel when status changes.
+_**Not really**_.
+However, an alternative is to use `matterbuild` to monitor GitHub status and post in a channel when status changes.
 Examples include when reviewers have been added to PR or a PR has been merged.

 4. **Earliest step workflow can be triggered?**
-_**Anytime**_**.**  Workflow is triggered from a specific post in a channel.
+_**Anytime**_.
+Workflow is triggered from a specific post in a channel.
 Automation could be achieved after an initial plugin bump or a  recurring date, created by any scheduling program.

 ### Considerations / Limitations